 Daisy von Scherler Mayer is an American film and television director.
 She has directed the feature films PARTY GIRL, MADELINE, THE GURU and SOME GIRL(S).
-Her television directing credits include: GET SHORTY, THE WALKING DEAD, BOSCH, GET SHORTY, RAY DONOVAN, FEAR THE WALKING DEAD, ZOEY'S EXTRAORDINARY PLAYLIST, A MILLION LITTLE THINGS, HOUSE OF LIES, CRAZY EX-GIRLFRIEND, HALT AND CATCH FIRE, MOZART IN THE JUNGLE, ORANGE IS THE NEW BLACK, SHAMELESS and MAD MEN.
+Her television directing credits include: THE WALKING DEAD, BOSCH, GET SHORTY, RAY DONOVAN, FEAR THE WALKING DEAD, ZOEY'S EXTRAORDINARY PLAYLIST, A MILLION LITTLE THINGS, HOUSE OF LIES, CRAZY EX-GIRLFRIEND, HALT AND CATCH FIRE, MOZART IN THE JUNGLE, ORANGE IS THE NEW BLACK, NURSE JACKIE, SHAMELESS and MAD MEN.
 At present, von Scherler Mayer is directing the upcoming FX series, Y THE LAST MAN, based on the popular graphic novel.

 The 1995 Sundance Film Festival marked the debut of von Scherler Mayer’s critically acclaimed, cult classic PARTY GIRL, which launched Parker Posey.
 Co-written with Harry Birckmayer, the film’s success led to a Fox television series.
 Next von Scherler Mayer adapted and directed the classic children’s book MADELINE into a Columbia Pictures film starring Oscar winner Frances McDormand.
 She followed this with the Bollywood-influenced screwball comedy THE GURU, starring Heather Graham and Marisa Tomei, for Working Title Films and Universal Pictures.
-Her last film was her adaptation of Neil LaBute’s play SOME GIRL(S), starring Adam Brody, Emily Watson and Kristen Bell.
+Her most recent film was an adaptation of Neil LaBute’s play SOME GIRL(S), starring Adam Brody, Emily Watson and Kristen Bell.